 But here in the case of RTGS and NEFT, only the account number does matter.
 Whether the beneficiary names are given properly or not, if the account number is okay then the transaction will get through.

 So, you have got to be very careful while initiating this kind of transaction.
 Once it is transferred to the wrong account, it may take days to get your fund refunded.

 It is advisable to double-check all the details before hitting the final button.

 Here’s what you can do!

 Seek advice from your banker if they can intervene and help you get your refund.
-Bank may take a few days, as it would take approval from the account holder to reverse the fund.
+The bank may take a few days, as it would take approval from the account holder to reverse the fund.

 The account holder has full rights to reject the refund transaction as it was not his fault.
 He may also say he will refund after some time if he is not in the position to approach his banker or if he does not have an online banking service.

-It’s quite a delicate situation to be handled, it may waste your valuable time too.
+It’s quite a delicate situation to handle, it may waste your valuable time too.
 So, it is always advisable to double-check before confirming your transaction.

 Details that are required for RTGS/NEFT.

 - You need to have an account in the bank.
-Chequebook or Internet banking is a must.
+A chequebook or Internet banking is a must.
 Mobile number and your account should be fully KYC compliant.